getsolus/help-center-docs/README.md

 Ensure that you can successfully generate a static site as above.

-Then, when you're ready to deploy, run the following:
+When ready to deploy:

+- Create a new tag.
+Tags have the form "v[version number]", where version number goes up by 1 each new tag.
+- Push the tag to the repository.
+This triggers the GitHub Pages deployment.
-`go-task deploy`
+- OR use `go-task deploy` to do these steps automatically.

 This obviously assumes that you have ssh push access to the `help-center-docs` repository and are using `remote.origin.url=git@github.com:getsolus/help-center-docs.git` (as listed by `git config -l`).